USER MANUAL 65UF7769 LG

 | Wall mount bracket | LSW350B | LSW640B |

 Connect various external devices to the TV and switch input modes to select an external device.
-For more information of external device's connection, refer to the manual provided with each device.
+For more information on external device connections, refer to the manual provided with each device.

 Available external devices are: HD receivers, DVD players, VCRs, audio systems, USB storage devices, PC, gaming devices, and other external devices.